Accenture/Docknet/README.md

 In MacOS one can easily install the needed components with Brew.
 Brew can be installed with the following command:

-/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.co
+/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-m/Homebrew/install/master/install)"

 Then one can install the needed components as follows:

 brew install python pipenv

-Docker is needed in order to run Docknet as a service.
+Docker is needed in order to run Docknet as a service inside a Docker container.
 More information on how to install Docker can be found here:

 https://docs.docker.com/get-docker/

+Note the service can also be run without a Docker container, in which case Docker is not needed.

 Installation
 ------------